juji/localog/README.md

 Localog is a developer's utililty to help logging when developing a cli app.
 It renders logs in another terminal window.

+It needs the environment variable: `LOCALOG_ENABLED` to have value to be able to work.

 ## Install

 ```bash